 The company should focus on providing high-value videos that users can appreciate on their own.
 Videos that help users to understand complicated topics related to your industry, breakdown news events so they are understandable or put forth new theories or ideas related to your field can be very popular.

-Other types of helpful videos would educational options, such as how to’s — videos that help viewers understand how to complete certain tasks or succeed within your industry.
+Use other types of helpful videos with educational options, such as how to’s — videos that help viewers understand how to complete certain tasks or succeed within your industry.
 You can even create successful video channels based around engaging storytelling surrounding your brand using YouTube SEO.
 Think about the example put forth by the company Old Spice.

 The role of YouTube SEO in your marketing efforts